pacphi/spring-boot-with-kotlin-and-jpa-example/README.md

 az ad sp create-for-rbac --name "my.k8s.io" --password $APP_PASSWORD --role Owner
 ```

 > Notes: (1) We're setting a subscription id variable to the first id returned from the acccount list.
-If you have more than one account, be sure choose one with elevated privileges.
+If you have more than one account; be sure choose one with elevated privileges.
 (2) The `APP_PASSWORD` value should be replaced.
 (3) The `--name` option from the create service principal command above is arbitrary.
 (4) Capture `appId` and `tenantId` from the output.
 Export two additional environment variables based on these values.

 ```
 export APP_ID=...